sphinx-labs/sphinx/specs/introduction.md

 A deployment is executed in three phases, which must occur in order.
 These steps ensure that execution is **atomic**, which means the proxies are upgraded as a single unit.

 The steps are:
-1. **Initiation**: In the first transaction, all of the proxies in the config are disabled by setting their implementations to a contract This essentially disables all of the , preventing any account other than the team's `ChugSplashManager` contract.
-This step is only necessary for contracts that are being upgraded.
+1. **Initiate execution**: In the first transaction, all of the proxies in the config are disabled by setting their implementations to a contract that can only be called by the team's `ChugSplashManager` contract.
+This prevents end-users from interacting with the smart contracts while the upgrade is occurring.
+Although this step is only necessary for contracts that are being upgraded, it occurs for fresh deployments too.
-2. `executeAction`: The deployment is executed using the `SetStorage` and `DeployImplementation` actions.
+2. **Execute actions**: The deployment is executed using the `SetStorage` and `DeployImplementation` actions.
 This can consist of many transactions for a larger deployment.
-3. `completeExecution`: Each proxy is upgraded to its new implementation in a single transaction at the very end.
+3. **Complete execution**: Each proxy is upgraded to its new implementation in a single transaction at the end of the deployment.